 This course provides an introduction to the encompassing demands of personnel management and leadership.
 Applying the theory and practice to both certified and classified staff, the candidates will know and demonstrate and understanding of effective personnel scheduling, performance evaluation, growth planning, assistance plans, documentation strategies, delegation, and the interrelationship of leadership and management.
-Offered every fall and spring.
+Offered every spring.

 EDF 708 Internship I 1.5 sem. hrs.

 This class is the first part of the culminating year-long experience for candidates pursuing principal licensure.
 The candidates will apply knowledge learned and skills developed in course work and prior field experiences.
 The course will provide candidates with practical and authentic onsite experiences under the direct supervision of a school principal or other building administrator.
 The candidate, school principal, and university supervisor will develop a plan outlining the specific activities to be completed during the internship.
 Candidates must complete both Internship 1 and 2 to meet requirements for principal licensure.
 75 hours of clinical experience required.
-Offered every fall and Spring.
+Offered every fall and spring.

+This course is designed for two school functions: the school administrator and the school treasurer.
 This course will examine the financial operations of school systems, including taxes, other sources of revenue, expenditures, budgeting, effects of economic factors, Federal and State funding, laws, and legal decisions.
 The course will also examine the importance of monitoring and evaluating the management and operational systems, utilizing human, fiscal, and technological resources, acting to influence local, district, state, and national decisions, and analyzing and anticipating trends to adapt leadership strategies.
 Offered every fall.

 EDF 710 Internship 2 1.5 sem. hrs.

 This class is the second part of the culminating year-long experience for candidates pursuing principal licensure.
 The candidates will apply knowledge learned and skills developed in course work and prior field experiences.
 The course will provide candidates with practical and authentic onsite experiences under the direct supervision of a school principal or other building administrator.
 The candidate, school principal, and university supervisor will develop a plan outlining the specific activities to be completed during the internship.
 Candidates must complete both Internship 1 and 2 to meet requirements for principal licensure.
 75 hours of clinical experience required.
-Offered every fall and Spring.
+Offered every fall and spring.